 NOTE: Although rarely defined we use the following: Contingency funds are for Work that is undefined, but is anticipated to be needed for project completion.

 Allowance funds are for Work that is defined but has not had a fixed value set prior to the bid process.
 There are only three (3) possible outcomes with these Funds.
 1. they may be under spent, leaving a residual, 2. the may be over spent requiring a Change Order to increase the fund value, or 3. they may be spent until funds are exhausted.

 Having said all the above, we generally recommend the use of 2 additional forms: Order 2 and Order 3.

-Order 2: This form is often called a Draw from Allowance (Draw) or Cash Allowance Draw.
+Order Type #2: This form is often called a Draw from Allowance or Cash Allowance Draw (CAD).
 Draw forms replicate CO forms in all ways, with the addition of an impact section that shows the original allowance fund amount, the total amount of draws to date, and the current balance of the fund.
 After issuing a draw, the overall contract price is remains unaffected.

-Order 3: This form is often called an Expenditure from Contingency (Expenditure) or Authorization to Expend from Contingency.
+Order Type #3: This form is often called an Expenditure from Contingency or Authorization to Expend from Contingency (AEC).
 Expenditure forms replicate CO forms in all ways, with the addition of an impact section that shows the original contingency fund amount, the total expenditures to date, and the current balance of the fund.
 After issuing an expenditure, the overall contract price remains unaffected.